mkelly115/site/README.md

 Issues list:

-- You might have to revert EVERYTHING =(
+- Working on other components not to be pushed yet - will continue debugging this code